Biden administration under pressure to up Ukraine’s rocket firepower

 “More of them as well as [American] ammo & equipment will increase our strength and help to demilitarize the terrorist state,” he added.

-The Ukrainians have used the system to hit some 20 Russian ammunition depot targets since acquiring the systems in the last few weeks, according to media reports, making it apparent the equipment is working effectively in the battle.
+According to media reports, the Ukrainians have used the system to hit some 20 Russian ammunition depot targets since acquiring the systems in the last few weeks, making it apparent the equipment is working effectively in the battle.

-Though four of the launchers are currently being used by U.S.-trained Ukrainian troops — with four additional expected to make it to the country this month — it’s still far less than the up to 300 multiple-rocket launchers Ukrainian officials say they need to beat back the Kremlin.
+Though four of the launchers are currently being used by U.S.-trained Ukrainian troops — with four more expected to make it to the country this month — it’s still far less than the 300 multiple-rocket launchers Ukrainian officials say they need to beat back the Kremlin.

 What’s more, Russian forces have the ability to fire rounds several times over what Ukraine’s forces can manage, keeping the war in a state of attrition in the country’s industrial heartland of Donbas.